 Statistics for 2010 showed that Port Zeebrugge handled a total of 8863 ocean vessels (over 49,5 million cargo tons, including 26.4 million containerized cargo tons), a total of 1423 inland vessels (nearly 0,626 million cargo tons), nearly 12,4 million tons of Ro-Ro cargo (mostly new cars), bulk cargo (nearly 8 million tons liquid bulk, 1,7 million dry bulk)conventional cargo (over 1,1 million tons) and over 0,6 million passengers (of which over 130,000 were cruise ship tourists).

-Zeebrugge is a major container ship port, serving boxships to and from Asia (Far and Middle East, China), Scandinavia, the UK, Spain, as well as many Baltic Sea and Mediterranean Sea destinations.
+Zeebrugge is a major container port serving boxships to and from Asia (Far and Middle East, China), Scandinavia, UK, Spain, as well as many Baltic Sea and Mediterranean Sea destinations.

 - Zeebrugge International Port (Container Quays 125-129) has total quay length 600 m (1969 ft) and depth 17 m (56 ft).
 After completing a terminal development project, the quay length was increased to 1500 m (4921ft).
-The container port has annual capacity 3 million TEUs (containers).
+The container port has annual capacity 3 million TEU-containers.

 - CdMC terminal serves coastal cargo shipping traffic.

 - Zeebrugge Breakbulk Terminal (outer port) is operated by 2 companies (International Car Operators, Rhenus Holding Belgium) and handles break-bulk and project cargoes (general, forest products, steel, agribulk).